texttest/storytext/README.txt

         What follows is just a brief summary.

         PyUseCase is a record/replay layer for Python GUIs.
-It currently has extensive support for PyGTK GUIs (including a proof of concept for the hildon extension), basic support for Tkinter GUIs, and alpha status support for wxPython.
+It currently has extensive support for PyGTK GUIs (including a proof of concept for the hildon extension), beta status support for SWT/Eclipse RCP GUIs and Tkinter GUIs, and alpha
+        status support for wxPython.
 Besides providing a mechanism for recording and playing back UI interaction, it also generates a log of the UI appearance.
         On UNIX-based systems it can also be useful on console programs to record and simulate signals